Which of the following statements about the citric acid cycle is ... | Channels for Pearson+

 Multiple Choice

-Which of the following statements about the citric acid cycle is correct?
+Which of the following statements about the citric acid cycle is false?

 A